-Biochemistry majors may find jobs with pharmaceutical companies, government agencies and health organizations.
-Students majoring in biochemistry may take classes in mathematics, chemistry and molecular biology to prepare for a variety of careers, including research assistant, quality control technician and business process analyst.
-Read on to learn about potential career options.
+Biochemistry majors may find jobs with pharmaceutical companies, government agencies or health organizations.
+Students majoring in biochemistry may take classes in mathematics, chemistry and molecular biology to prepare for a variety of positions, including research assistant, clinical lab technologist and pharmaceutical sales rep.

 An undergraduate biochemistry degree is also a good foundation for graduate study in any of the biological sciences.
 A master's or doctoral degree in the field may lead to advanced research opportunities or teaching at the college or university level.

 Pharmaceutical Sales Representative

 Pharmaceutical sales representatives combine their knowledge of medical drugs and treatments with their interpersonal skills to generate sales for pharmaceutical companies.
 Sales representatives typically are in charge of coordinating meetings with doctors and medical staff.
 These professionals travel to hospitals, health care facilities and pharmacies to present a product or treatment.
 Sales representatives generally have acquired product knowledge through employer or manufacturer-sponsored training courses.

 The BLS reports that sales representatives of technical and scientific products, such as those within the pharmaceutical industry, earned a median annual salary of $76,190 as of May 2015.
 A 6.9% increase in employment for wholesale and manufacturing sales representatives who sell technical and scientific products is projected for the 2014-2024 decade.